fccn/nau-openedx-extensions/README.md

 To extract strings to be translated from the source code.
 `make update_translations`

-Translate by changing the conf/locale/<lang>/LC_MESSAGES/django.po files, then compile them to po files by running:
+Then translate by changing the conf/locale/<lang>/LC_MESSAGES/django.po files.
+Then recompile them executing the same makefile target.
-`make compile_translations`
+`make update_translations`